Yamaha OPL: Internal operation

 A quarter of the log-transformed sine waveform is stored as a sampled approximation in a 256-word read-only memory (ROM) table, computed by $256\times -\log_2 \left(\sin\left(\frac{(x+0.5)\times\pi}{512}\right)\right)$ for values of 0 to 255.
 The rest of the sine-waveform is extrapolated via its property of symmetry.
 Scaling the output of an oscillator to a wanted volume would normally be done by multiplication, but the YM3526 avoids multiplications by operating on log-transformed signals, which reduces multiplications into computationally cheaper additions.

 Another 256-word ROM stores the exponential function as a lookup table, used to convert the logarithmic scale signal back to linear scale when required, as the final stage where the oscillator-outputs are summed together (just prior to the DAC-output bus), with the modulator waveform always delayed by one sample before the carrier waveform.
-This table is computed by $\left(\frac{2^x}{256}-1\right)\times 1024$ for values of 0 to 255.
+This table is computed by $\left(2^\frac{x}{256} -1\right)\times 1024$ for values of 0 to 255.
 To compute the exponent, 1024 is added to the value at the index given by the least significant byte of input; this becomes the significand and the remaining bits of input become the exponent of the floating point output.